 For additional news items see »News

-Recently released on the FAIRWAYiS website - an infographic about the Environmental Yardstick decision support tool and accompanying environmental impact sheets.
+Recently released on the FAIRWAYiS website - an infographic from farmers in the Aalborg case study.